filecoin-project/FIPs/FIPS/fip-00XX.md

 This environment can be improved however.
 Longer sectors mean collateral is locked for longer.
 All else equal,  this means the total amount of locked collateral is consistently higher.

 ### Impact on Pre-Commit Deposit
 FIP-0034 sets the pre-commit deposit to a fixed value regardless of sector content.
 From a security point of view, PCD has to be large enough in order to cover the expected gain of a provider that is able to pass the PoRep phase with an invalid replica (i.e. gaining block rewards without storing).
 The recent FIP-0034 sets the PCD to 20 days of expected reward for a sector of quality 10 (max quality).
-We now need to increase this to 20 days of expected reward for a sector of quality 50 (the new max quality) to maintain the status quo about PoRep security.
+We now need to increase this to 20 days of expected reward for a sector of quality 45 (the new max quality) to maintain the status quo about PoRep security.

 As of December 2022, the calculations are approximately:
 ```
 EpochReward := 97.1115 FIL
 NetworkPower := 18.985 * 2^60 Bytes
-CirculatingSuppply := 401.5 * 10^6 FIL
+CirculatingSuppply := 401.4699 * 10^6 FIL

 // Sector Quality = 1
-StoragePledge := 0.00878 FIL
+StoragePledge := 0.0088
-ConsensusPledge := 0.18907 FIL
+ConsensusPledge := 0.1891 FIL
-PreCommitDeposit := 50 * StoragePledge = 0.43904 FIL
+PreCommitDeposit := 45 * StoragePledge = 0.3951
-InitialPledge := StoragePledge + ConsensusPledge = 0.19785 FIL
+InitialPledge := StoragePledge + ConsensusPledge = 0.1978

-// Sector Quality = 50
+// Sector Quality = 45
-StoragePledge := 0.43904 FIL
+StoragePledge := 0.3951
-ConsensusPledge := 9.45331 FIL
+ConsensusPledge := 8.5080 FIL
-PreCommitDeposit := StoragePledge = 0.43904 FIL
+PreCommitDeposit := StoragePledge = 0.3951
-InitialPledge := StoragePledge + ConsensusPledge = 9.89235 FIL
+InitialPledge := StoragePledge + ConsensusPledge = 8.9031
 ```

 ## Backwards Compatability